LeakyAbstractions/blog/quotes/_posts/2011-02-07-a-great-team.md

   author: Jim McCarthy
 ---

-You can't have great software without a great team, and most software teams behave like dysfunctional families.
+You can’t have great software without a great team, and most software teams behave like dysfunctional families.